Home / Patient Care / Mental Health

 Tyler is from rural Winnemucca Nevada and moved to Coos Bay in 2022 after graduating from the University of Utah with a doctorate degree.
 She loves rural communities and has experience serving in many different areas of healthcare including hospice, ICU, home health, and oncology.
 She provides medication management, psychotherapy, and EMDR with a passion for treating mental illness from a trauma-based perspective.
 Through healing trauma, she believes mental, physical, and emotional pain can be released and true wellness can emerge.
 She enjoys spending time with her family, walking the beach, chocolate, coffee, reading, snowboarding, and expanding consciousness.
 She is excited to be a part of the Waterfall team and to serve the community.

-Heather Robison, QMHP
+Heather Robison, MA

 Heather Robison is an Oregon local; she grew up in Gold Beach and moved to Coos Bay 24 years ago.
 She and her Siberian Husky enjoy hiking, swimming, going to the beach, really anything outdoors.
 She recently graduated from Southern New Hampshire University with a Master’s Degree in Clinical Mental Health Counseling.
 Prior to obtaining her Master’s Degree, Heather worked as a veterinary technician for 21 years.
 During her years as a vet tech, she cultivated compassion when working with families during stressful life events.
 Her therapeutic approach is Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.